OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 >
 > To preview this feature in Outlook on Windows, you must install Version 2308 (Build 16731.20000) or later.
 Then, join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Windows) and select the **Beta Channel** option to access Office beta builds.

 If a mail item doesn't meet the conditions of a Smart Alerts add-in, a dialog is shown to the user to alert them that additional actions may be needed before an item can be sent.
-The [send mode option](#available-send-mode-options) specified in the manifest determines the options that appear to the user in the dialog. **Don't Send** is an option that appears in the dialog no matter what send mode option you select.
+The [send mode option](#available-send-mode-options) specified in the manifest determines the options that appear to the user in the dialog.
+The **Don't Send** option appears in the dialog no matter what send mode option you select.
 By default, selecting **Don't Send** cancels the send operation and closes the dialog.
-To guide the user on how to meet the conditions of your add-in, you can customize the text of this button and program it to open a task pane where you can provide additional information and functionality.
+To provide the user with further guidance on how to meet the conditions of your add-in, customize the text of this button and program it to open a task pane where you can provide additional information and functionality.

 ### Modify the Don't Send button text and functionality

 To modify the text of the **Don't Send** button or assign it a task pane command, you must set additional options in the [event.completed](/javascript/api/outlook/office.mailboxevent#outlook-office-mailboxevent-completed-member(1)) method of your event handler.

-- The [cancelLabel](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-smartalertseventcompletedoptions-cancellabel-member) option sets the text of the **Don't Send** button.
+- The [cancelLabel](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-smartalertseventcompletedoptions-cancellabel-member) option customizes the text of the **Don't Send** button.
 Custom text must be a maximum of 20 characters.
 - The [commandId](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-smartalertseventcompletedoptions-commandid-member) option specifies the ID of the task pane that opens when the **Don't Send** button is selected.
-The value should match the ID assigned to the task pane in the manifest of your add-in.
+The value must match the task pane ID in the manifest of your add-in.
 The markup depends on the type of manifest your add-in uses.
   - **XML manifest**: The `id` attribute of the **\<Control\>** element representing the task pane.
   - **Unified manifest for Microsoft 365 (preview)**: The "id" property of the task pane command in the "controls" array.
 - The [contextData](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-smartalertseventcompletedoptions-contextdata-member) option specifies any JSON data you want to pass to the add-in when the **Don't Send** button is selected.
 If you include this option, you must also set the `commandId` option.
-Otherwise, the JSON data will be ignored.
+Otherwise, the JSON data is ignored.

 1. Navigate to the **./src/launchevent** folder, then open **launchevent.js**.
 1. Replace the **getAttachmentsCallback** function with the following code.